jraillard/gitrdone/doc/step4_advanced_git.md

 ## Advanced features

-This parts aims to give you some resources and knowledges about advanced features that you might face.
+This parts aims to give you some resources and knowledges about advanced features that you might face or need.
 If you want to dive deeper in it, follow the links provided.

 ### Git hooks

-`Git hooks` are custom scripts, with whatever language you want, that run automatically on certain Git events (e.g., commit, push, rebase, etc.).
+`Git hooks` are custom scripts, written in any language you want, that runs automatically on certain **Git events** (e.g., commit, push, rebase, etc.).
 They help enforce policies, automate tasks, or integrate with other tools.
 For example a pre-commit hook to run tests or linters before committing.

 Remember the `./git/hooks` we mentionned earlier in this course ?
 That's where the magic stand. :eyes:

-&rarr; You just have to create a file named with the git event targeted, pre-commit for instance, add a script to execute in it, et voilà !
+&rarr; You just have to **create a file named with the git event targeted**, pre-commit for instance, add a script to execute in it, et voilà !

 :warning: Two important things to know though :
 - Git hooks might not work if you're on windows for [several fixable reasons](https://kaylumah.medium.com/using-c-code-in-your-git-hooks-66e507c01a0f)